 Moscow: Metro – Buses – Taxis

 One of the first questions a new visitor to Moscow asks is how to get from the airport to other parts of the city.
-There are two international airports in Moscow, Sheremetyevo (SVO) and Domodedovo (DME), each serving millions of passengers every month.
+There are three international airports in Moscow, Sheremetyevo (SVO), Domodedovo (DME), and Vnukovo (VKO) serving millions of passengers every month.
 We recommend the “red train” which is the AeroExpress.

 A schedule and prices can be found here: http://www.aeroexpress.ru/en/forPassengers/prices.htm